God has paused eternity to grant us time to make choices that will determine our immortal fate.

 A CORRELATION TO THE REVELATION OF JESUS CHRIST

-The experiences of that night terrified me, and yet people just never talked about things like this, and rightfully so.
-Most people would think you were crazy for talking about what I experienced.
-Therefore, I did not want to think about what happened, let alone tell anyone about Entering The Spiritual Realm.
-It wasn’t until years later, after I was born-again, that I really began to understand what God had done for me.
-He showed me the truth about what exists on the other side of this reality and how my actions on earth would determine my spiritual destiny.
-God loved me enough to give me a second opportunity to make the right choices and this changed my fate.
-I did not deserve this opportunity, but He gave it to me out of His love for me.
-I knew that if He did this much for me when I did not deserve it, He would continue to bless me afterward.
-Eventually, I publically declared Jesus Christ to be my Lord and Savior.
-Everything improved for me after that.
-God placed favor into my soul, and I grew closer to Him than I could have imagined.
-I began reading the Bible daily and gained new insights into my spiritual encounters.
-In the book of Revelation, I found uncanny similarities, correlations, and insights into what happened to me.
-The following sections present some parallels found in the book of Revelation.
+The experiences of that night and beyond terrified me.
+Most people would believe you were crazy for talking about the things I experienced.
+I know because I tried a couple of times.
+Therefore, I wanted to avoid thinking about what happened, let alone tell anyone about my Entering The Spiritual Realm.
+It wasn’t until years later, after becoming born-again, that I really began to understand what God had done for me.
+He showed me what exists on the other side of this reality, in the spiritual realm, and how my actions on earth would determine my spiritual destiny.
+God loved me enough to give me a second opportunity to make the right choices, which changed my fate.
+I did not deserve this second chance, but He gave it out of His love for me.
+I knew that if He did this much for me when I did not deserve it, He would do even more to bless me when I made the changes I promised before Him on the Judgment Seat.
+Upon returning to my everyday life, however, I experienced a continual bombardment of spiritual attacks that eventually led me to surrender and declare Jesus Christ as my Lord and Savior and to do whatever He wanted.
+The changes to my life after that surrender were immediate.
+The next day, God showed me a vision of the New Earth coming into existence because Jesus had filled its core with His presence (A VISION OF A JESUS-FILLED WORLD COMING TO PASS).
+God placed favor into my soul.
+He removed me from a poor job situation with an early-out package that put cash in my pocket.

 PROOF OF THE LAKE OF FIRE